wagtail-examples/dependency-checker/README.md

 ## Installation

-Clone this repository and run the following command in the root of the project:
+Clone this repository and run the following commands in the root of the project:

 ## Usage